atick-faisal/label-studio/docs/source/tutorials/yolo.md

 ## Segmentation using `PolygonLabels`

 YOLO models provide segmentation detection, also known as "instance segmentation."
-Label Studio supports this with the `PolygonLabels` control tag.
+Annotation Hub supports this with the `PolygonLabels` control tag.

 More info: https://docs.ultralytics.com/tasks/segment/